 Demetri Terzopoulos is Distinguished Professor and Chancellor's Professor of Computer Science at the University of California, Los Angeles, where he directs the UCLA Computer Graphics & Vision Laboratory.
-He is also Co-Founder and Chief Scientist of VoxelCloud, Inc. He is or was a Guggenheim Fellow, a Fellow of the Association for Computing Machinery (ACM), a Fellow of the Institute of Electrical and Electronics Engineers (IEEE), a Fellow of the Royal Society, a Fellow of the Royal Society of Canada (RSC), and a member of the European Academy of Sciences (EAS), the New York Academy of Sciences (NYAS), and Sigma Xi.
+He is also Co-Founder and Chief Scientist of VoxelCloud, Inc. He is or was a Guggenheim Fellow, a Fellow of the Association for Computing Machinery (ACM), a Fellow of the Institute of Electrical and Electronics Engineers (IEEE), a Fellow of the Royal Society of London, a Fellow of the Royal Society of Canada (RSC), and a member of the European Academy of Sciences (EAS), the New York Academy of Sciences (NYAS), and Sigma Xi.

 Terzopoulos received the PhD degree ('84) in EECS (Artificial Intelligence) from the Massachusetts Institute of Technology (MIT) and the MEng and Honours BEng degrees in Electrical Engineering from McGill University.
 After graduation, he was a research scientist at the MIT Artificial Intelligence Lab, Cambridge, MA.
 Prior to becoming an academic, he was employed at Schlumberger, Inc., serving as a Program Leader at corporate research centers in Palo Alto, California, and Austin, Texas.
 He joined the University of Toronto in 1989, where he was first an associate professor and then a full professor in the departments of Computer Science and Electrical & Computer Engineering.
 He joined UCLA in 2005 from New York University, where he had held the Lucy and Henry Moses Endowed Professorship in Science and was Professor of Computer Science and Mathematics at NYU's Courant Institute of Mathematical Sciences since 2000.
 He has been a visiting professor at the University of Paris-Dauphine, at the Institute for Infocomm Research in Singapore, at IBM's Almaden Research Center in San Jose, CA, at Intel Corporation in Santa Clara, CA, at Digital's (subsequently Compaq's and Hewlett-Packard's) Cambridge Research Laboratory in Cambridge, MA, at the NEC Research Institute in Princeton, NJ, and at the Schlumberger Laboratory for Computer Science in Austin, TX.

 Professor Terzopoulos is listed by ISI and other citation indexes as one of the most highly-cited authors in engineering and computer science.
 His published work comprises more than 400 scientific publications, primarily in computer graphics, computer vision, medical image analysis, computer-aided design, and artificial intelligence/life, including the volumes Real-Time Computer Vision (Cambridge Univ.
 Press '94), Animation and Simulation (Springer-Verlag '95), Deformable Models in Medical Image Analysis (IEEE CS Press '98), and Distributed Video Sensor Networks (Springer '11).
 His research has received funding from the NSF, DOD, DARPA, IARPA, CIA, US Army, HHMI, National Academies, Okawa Foundation, NSERC Canada, among other organizations and several companies.
-He has approximately 500 invited talks around the world on his research, including more than 100 distinguished lectures and keynote or plenary addresses.
+He has given approximately 500 invited talks around the world on his research, including well over 100 distinguished lectures and keynote or plenary addresses.

 Terzopoulos has been a Killam Research Fellow of the Canada Council for the Arts, an E.W.R.
 Steacie Memorial Fellow of the Natural Sciences and Engineering Research Council (NSERC) of Canada, an AI and Robotics Fellow of the Canadian Institute for Advanced Research (CIFAR), and a Visiting Fellow at UCLA's Institute for Pure & Applied Mathematics (IPAM).